asciamanna/asciamanna.github.io/_drafts/the-vicious-cycle-of-rewriting-software.md

 ##Breaking the Cycle
 To break the cycle the first step is that rewrites cannot be accepted by the development organization.
 Coaching the organization on working with poorly designed code without unit tests would be the first order of business.
-This is where Michael Feather's book, Working Effectively with Legacy Code, can be used to teach techniques to improve poor code without unit tests while adding new functionality.
+This is where Michael Feather's book, _Working Effectively with Legacy Code_, can be used to teach techniques to improve poor code without unit tests while adding new functionality.

 The next step would be to coach the team on refactoring techniques until they feel comfortable identifying code smells and refactoring to improve the code.
 It is vital to get the team's committment that when problems in the code are encountered they will be refactored.
 By the organization not accepting rewrites the team will be put in situations where they have to improve these two skills.

 Finally, the team will need to be coached on not writing poorly-designed code to start with.
 Teaching testable design techniques, test-driven development (TDD), and identifying patterns and their appropriate use can all help with this.
+Furthermore, ensuring that code reviews are happening can also help arrive at quality designs and be a mechanism for coaching developers.

+###Code Reviews
+Creating good abstractions is very hard.
+The joke that _"the hardest part about software development is naming things."_ is true.
+Putting a name on something can be difficult if your abstractions are wrong.
+One of the many benefits of code reviews is that the developer(s) who work on a piece of code are in the author mindset and they cannot edit their own work.
+It is important to have an editor review your work to help make it clear for the developers who come after you.

+In dysfunctional development organizations either code reviews aren't happening or if they do they are rubber stamped for a least some percentage of the organzation.
+And in cases where they do happen there is a very negative stigma associated with review comments.
+It is important to address this and make sure that code review comments or rejected pull requests are a normal part of arriving at a quality design as a team.